VanDalkvist/resources/services.md

 > I want to securely expose a local web server to the internet and capture all traffic for detailed inspection and replay.

 * [auth0](https://auth0.com) - Many auth services to work with many social accounts.

+* [Stackshare.io](http://stackshare.io/) - Discover, discuss, and share the best dev tools and services